waterbear-cloud/paco/docs/paco-config-basics.rst

 paco.ref function
 -----------------

-A reference dynamically resolved at runtime.
+A reference to an imperatively generated value that is dynamically resolved at runtime.
 For example:

+``paco.ref function.mypackage.mymodule.myfunction``

+This must be an importable Python function that accepts three arguements: reference, project, account_ctx.

+This function must return a value that is compatable with the fields data type (e.g. typically a string).

+There is one built-in function:

 ``paco.ref function.aws.ec2.ami.latest.amazon-linux-2``